FatinShadab/PyPaint/README.md

 # PyPaint
-A simple paint app using pygame and python
+A simple app using pygame and python to play with some colors